sebasjm/antlr/README.txt

 3.0b6 - ??

+November 19, 2006

+* Removed LeftRecursionMessage and apparatus because it seems that I check for left recursion upfront before analysis and everything gets specified as recursion cycles at this point.

+November 16, 2006

+* TokenRewriteStream.replace was not passing programName to next method.

 November 15, 2006

 * updated DOT files for DFA generation to make smaller circles.

+* made epsilon edges italics in the NFA diagrams.

 3.0b5 - November 15, 2006